People Power Revolution: Aborted military coup

-Cardinal Sin's appeal (February 22)
+Appeal of Butz Aquino and Cardinal Sin

+On the evening of February 22, after receiving confirmation of Enrile and Ramos' defection from Quezon City, assemblywoman Cecilia Muñoz-Palma, and activist and former actor Butz Aquino proceeded to Camp Aguinaldo to attend their second press conference.
+Upon offering his assistance to the two, Enrile answered: "We need all the support we can get."
+After the conference, Aquino asked permission from Radio Veritas reporter Jun Taña to speak on the air through telephone, upon which he issued a call-to-action for the public, including his "friends in ATOM, BANDILA and FSDM", to gather at the Isetann department store in Quezon City and begin a march to Camp Aguinaldo.

-After Cardinal Vidal's February 13 condemnation of the snap election's fraudulent result, Cardinal Sin went on Radio Veritas at around 9 p.m. on February 22 and exhorted Filipinos in the capital to aid rebel leaders by going to the section of EDSA between Camp Crame and Aguinaldo and giving emotional support, food and other supplies.
+Some minutes after Aquino's statement, Cardinal Sin went on Radio Veritas and issued another call-to-action, exhorting Filipinos to aid Enrile and Ramos by going to the section of EDSA between Camp Crame and Aguinaldo and giving them emotional support, food and other supplies.
 For many, this seemed an unwise decision since civilians would not stand a chance against a dispersal by government troops.
 Many people, especially priests and nuns, still trooped to EDSA.

 Radio Veritas played a critical role during the mass uprising.
 Former University of the Philippines president Francisco Nemenzo stated that: "Without Radio Veritas, it would have been difficult, if not impossible, to mobilize millions of people in a matter of hours."
 Similarly, a certain account in the event said that: "Radio Veritas, in fact, was our umbilical cord to whatever else was going on."